 Our R&D team has set out to compare React Native with the best practices of the Native development.

 Despite being younger and less widespread, React Native has its own blog and a growing community on GitHub, StackOverflow, Facebook and Twitter.
-You can also meet other React Native developers in various chats and forums like Reactiflux, React Discuss, Reddit, IRC channels, etc. Also there are more than 270 React Native meetups all over the world.
+You can also meet other React Native developers in various chats and forums like Reactiflux, Hashnode’s React community, Reddit, IRC channels, etc. Also there are more than 270 React Native meetups all over the world.